Acts Part Three Dive

 Ever wondered what the church would be like if Paul didn’t have his road to Damascus encounter, if he didn’t change his thought patterns from his previous way of thinking, if he let the shame of his past stop him from entering into his future?

-As you read your Bible, there are going to be stories and people that you directly relate to.
+As you read your Bible, there will be stories and people that you directly relate to.
 When you do, I want you to write down what you relate to in the story and then write down the lesson that you learn from their example.
-For me Paul is a great example of overcoming to be all that God has planned for your life.
+For me, Paul is a great example of overcoming to be all that God has planned for your life.

 So who was Saul of Tarsus before he became the incredible man of God we see in his letters, the one who founded the doctrine of the church and encouraged so many people?
-Let me just clarify here, Saul is his Hebrew name and Paul his Roman name, it was quite common in Jesus culture to have many names.
-He starts to use Paul when he is preaching to the gentiles.
-It is not as some imagine a change in name like Peter (Matthew 16:18-19).
+Let me clarify, Saul is his Hebrew name, and Paul his Roman name – it was quite common in Jesus’ culture to have many names.
+He starts to use Paul when he is preaching to the Gentiles.
+It is not the same kind of change in name as Peter’s (Matthew 16:18-19).

-One would expect when introduced to an incredible man of God like Paul that our first encounter would include a grand entry, trumpets, holy angels but it is not.
-I love the fact that the people in the Bible are portrayed in their true nature, with their past opened for all to see, we see their humanity and we get to see how these lives are transformed from death to life, from disaster to victory.
+One would expect, when introduced to an incredible man of God like Paul, that our first encounter would include a grand entry, trumpets, holy angels – it is not.
+I love the fact that the people in the Bible are portrayed in their true nature, with their past opened for all to see.
+We see their humanity and we get to see how these lives are transformed from death to life, from disaster to victory.

 Paul knew what he was talking about when he wrote:

-When we first meet Saul in the book of Acts he is at the stoning of an incredible man of God named Stephen.
-Have a read of Acts 7:1-8:2 in your Bible, now let’s have a look at it in the Message.
-Quick note here: for me The Message Bible is a supplement to our reading not our main Bible, it expands our understanding of the text.
+When we first meet Saul in the Book of Acts, he is at the stoning of a man of God, Stephen.
+Have a read of Acts 7:1-8:2, and we’ll have a look at it in the Message translation as well.
+Quick note here: for me, The Message Bible is a supplement to our reading, not our main Bible.
+It expands our understanding of the text.

 Saul was right there, congratulating the killers.

-So how did Saul get to be at the killing of Stephen and condoning their behaviour.
-Saul grew up in Tarsus, with parents that were Pharisees.
-He was taught by Gamaliel, he was educated in dissecting texts, debating and expounding the scriptures.
-Saul was training to be a Pharisee not only part preacher but part lawyer, able to prosecute and defend those who broke the sacred Law.
+So how did Saul get to be at the killing of Stephen?
+He grew up in Tarsus, and his parents were Pharisees.
+He was taught by Gamaliel and was educated in dissecting texts, debating and expounding the scriptures.
+Saul was training to be a Pharisee; part preacher and part lawyer, able to prosecute and defend those who broke the sacred Law.
 Paul confirms his past in Acts 22:1-5.

-Imagine this Paul wants to meet with the disciples and they are terrified that this is a trick.
-This could have been so discouraging for Paul.
+Imagine this, Paul wants to meet with the disciples, but they are terrified that this is a trick.
+This would have been so discouraging for Paul, but Barnabus believed Paul and encouraged him in his calling for God..
 Don’t let anyone reject you because of your past and doubt the transformation in your life.
-I love Barnabus in this story, he believed Paul and encouraged him in his calling for God.

-We learn by reading the Word and then acting on the example that it sets for us.
-For me Paul is a lesson, don’t let anything stop you in the middle of your transformation.
+We learn by reading the Word and then acting on the example that set for us.
+For me, Paul is a lesson: don’t let anything stop you in the middle of your transformation.
 We are all a work in progress, the key here is to just keep moving forward.
 Be all God wants you to be, free and full of grace!
-What lesson will you learn from the amazing examples as you read the Bible this week.
+What lesson will you learn from the amazing examples as you read the Bible this week?